staticbackendhq/cli/README.md

 # StaticBackend's CLI

-This CLI allows you to test most of the services offered at [StaticBackend](https://staticbackend.com).
+This CLI allows you to test all the services offered at [StaticBackend](https://staticbackend.com).

 It can be used to manage your resources like your database, forms,